 My children all adore the combination of mint and chocolate.
 Bill?
 Well, not so much.
 He won’t even taste anything with mint in it.
 Except for toothpaste.
 This is the sort of logic I have to deal with on a day to day basis.

 Like no cherries except for Cherry Koolaid.
 I think I married a 5-year-old in an adult’s body.
 But I digress.
-There is always a stash of Thin Mints in our basement freezer for the kids for those mint cravings, but once a year, I whip up this grasshopper pie recipe.
+There is always a stash of Thin Mints in our basement freezer for the kids for those mint cravings, but once a year, I whip up this frozen mint pie.
 It doesn’t last long!